joagonca/rmc-go/README.md

 **Input:**
 - Single `.rm` file: Exports the file to the specified format
 - Folder: Combines all `.rm` files in the folder into a multipage PDF (only PDF format supported)

+**Page Ordering:**
+- With `--content` flag: Uses the `.content` JSON file to determine correct page order
+- Without `--content` flag: Falls back to file modification time (may be unreliable if pages edited after creation)

 ## Development